+The National Council of State Legislatures reports that a significant challenge to funding and providing broadband service to unserved and underserved areas is broadband mapping data, which is severely lacking in most states and nationwide due to the unreliability of FCC maps.
 The National Council of State Legislatures (NCSL) reports that a significant challenge to funding and providing broadband service to unserved and underserved areas is broadband mapping data, which is severely lacking in most states and nationwide.
 Only a few states have managed to build reliable data on broadband availability, and the FCC's national data mapping is currently very unreliable.25